 Camera+ stores captured images in an internal library – the Lightbox.
-This is where I did post processing with the images – cropping, applying artistic filers, and exposure correction.
+This is where I did post-processing with the images – cropping, applying artistic filters, and exposure correction.

 The HDR and overlay filters are my favourites but there are 16 FX effects to choose from.
 I also like the fact that I can crop my photo and add my own border.

 I discovered one downside to the Camera+ app though.
 It keeps its photo in a local library – the Lightbox.
 When photos are exported to the Photo app all EXIF data is lost.
 Images were taken on different days and lighting conditions all get the same timestamp when exported.
 However, I found a tip left by a commenter on the Camera+ blog.
 Camera+ can export photos to Flickr with full EXIF data.
 I then use the Bulkr app to download the photos to my iMac and import into Lightroom.
 It’s a bit more work but well worth it to have the EXIF data I need.